-Neck spasms can be caused by a tic, muscle strain, or muscle tension, either from physical exertion, such as heavy lifting or a strenuous workout, or from tensing the muscles unconsciously in response to stress.
+Neck spasms can be caused by a tic, muscle strain, or muscle tension, either from physical exertion, such as heavy lifting, a strenuous workout, or from tensing the muscles unconsciously in response to stress.
 You may also strain a muscle in response to pain from another condition.
 Neck spasms can also occur as a side effect of certain medications, including haloperidol (Haldol) and metoclopramide (Reglan).

 In addition, neck spasms can be symptomatic of either an injury such as a fracture or another disorder, such as: